 A hashtag immediately expands the reach of your tweet beyond just those who follow you, to reach anyone interested in that hashtag phrase or keyword.

 But how to use hashtags is a different story completely.
-How do you find the best hashtags for your content and make sure you’ve got them in the right number, on the right social network?
+How do you find the best ones for your content and make sure you’ve got them in the right number, on the right social network?
 Let’s break it down.

 Hashtags on Twitter